 What is Semi-Retirement?
 A Healthy, Balanced, Flexible Lifestyle!

 Semi-retirement allows you to slow down and enjoy life.
-You’ll have time to exercise, time for the important relationships in your life, and you’ll have time for those hobbies you’ve been neglecting.
+You’ll have time to exercise, time for deeper relationships in your life, and you’ll have time for those hobbies you’ve been neglecting.

 Working at least part-time avoids the lack of purpose that can plague early retirees.
 Or, if you don’t have enough saved yet, this lifestyle could throw you a lifeline if you’re willing to work past the traditional retirement age.